Software-Development-Guidelines/wordpress-assets/wordpress/untitled.md

 The WordPress Plugin Boilerplate Directory Structure

-As you can see, the project itself includes its own '''README''' and '''ChangeLog''' and then the rest of the project is broken down into two directories:
+As you can see, the project itself includes its own `<README>` '''README''' and '''ChangeLog''' and then the rest of the project is broken down into two directories:

     assets
     trunk